Jose Altuve Player Props: Astros vs. Yankees

 Jose Altuve At The Plate

-- Altuve is batting .277 with eight doubles, a triple, seven home runs and 23 walks.
+- Altuve is batting .281 with nine doubles, a triple, seven home runs and 23 walks.

-- Altuve is batting .350 with one homer during his last games and is riding a six-game hitting streak.

-- Altuve has reached base via a hit in 25 games this year (of 39 played), and had multiple hits in 11 of those games.
+- Altuve enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .400.

-- He has gone deep in 17.9% of his games this year, and 4% of his trips to the plate.
+- He has homered in seven games this year (17.5%), leaving the park in 3.9% of his trips to the dish.

-- In 30.8% of his games this season, Altuve has driven in at least one run.
-In five of those games (12.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Altuve has driven home a run in 12 games this season (30.0%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.